Syedaaneesa/Alpine-cottage/README.md

 This website was fully developed in WordPress, utilizing a custom theme, tailored plugin integrations, and design refinements aligned with the brand’s visual identity.

 ### Key Highlights:
-- Responsive, modern layout optimized for desktop and mobile.
+Modern, fully responsive layout optimized for both desktop and mobile devices.

-- Clean typography and soft color palette to reflect a cozy cottage theme.
+Elegant typography and warm color scheme to convey a cozy cottage atmosphere.

-- Fully functional contact form with email notifications.
+Functional contact form with automated email notifications.

-- Integrated gallery for showcasing rooms and ambiance.
+Image gallery integrated to highlight rooms and overall ambiance.

-- SEO-friendly structure and optimized images.
+SEO-optimized architecture with compressed and optimized media assets.

-- Custom post types for room management and easy content updates.
+Custom post types for managing room listings and simplifying content updates.

 ---